 Accelerated Ancient Salt® helps plump up the volume of fluid inside and outside of the cell, which in turn, cleans the liver, induces DNA repair, and detoxes the body of bad estrogens.
 It also helps with bile production, leading to optimal fat metabolism.
 During menopause liver health is paramount for balancing hormones and fat burning.

-Not only does Accelerated Keto® suppress appetite so that the body can trigger autophagy, reduce inflammation and increase energy, but it also helps de-fat the liver, increase metabolism and reverse the hormonal decline.
-While taking Accelerated Keto®, you are able to intermittent fast which helps improve hormonal balance, heal the gut and optimize health.
+Not only does Accelerated Fast® suppress appetite so that the body can trigger autophagy, reduce inflammation and increase energy, but it also helps de-fat the liver, increase metabolism and reverse the hormonal decline.
+While taking Accelerated Fast®, you are able to intermittent fast which helps improve hormonal balance, heal the gut and optimize health.

 Accelerated Thyroid®

-Accelerated Thyroid® is the most comprehensive thyroid supplement to help optimize thyroid function.
+Accelerated Thyroid® is a comprehensive thyroid supplement to help optimize thyroid function.
 It combines freeze-dried glandular, with thyroid supporting herbs for optimal thyroid health.
-Furthermore, it is enhanced with Scalar frequencies to detox the thyroid from radiation and heavy metals that may worsen menopause symptoms.
+Furthermore, it is enhanced with scalar frequencies programmed to detox the thyroid from radiation and heavy metals that may worsen menopause symptoms.
 As a result, it helps with menopausal weight gain, brain fog, and fatigue.

 Sara Banta